-Last year life brought me to the Australian outback in semi-arid western NSW, and I stayed there for over a year.
-Most of this time I spent at Australian Wildlife Conservancy’s (AWC) Scotia Sanctuary, first as a volunteer and then as an intern.
-I always wanted to spend some time in the desert to learn about the life of its uniquely adapted inhabitants.
+After living in Thailand for a few years, life brought me to the Australian outback in semi-arid western NSW, and I stayed there for over a year.
+Most of this time I spent at Australian Wildlife Conservancy‘s (AWC) Scotia Sanctuary, first as a volunteer and then as an intern.
+I always wanted to spend some time in the Australian desert to learn about the life of its uniquely adapted inhabitants.

 Mammals of Australian Outback